//Go to Cart Button //

 Kickoff Party and Opening Ceremony

-Join us June 20th at the Meijer Sports Complex for the 2025 Kickoff Party and Opening Ceremony!
+Join us June 26th at the Meijer Sports Complex for the 2026 Kickoff Party and Opening Ceremony!
 The Opening Ceremony will begin with the athlete parade to recognize the athletes getting ready to compete.
 We’ll officially start the Games with the lighting of the cauldron.

 Admission: Free for athletes and spectators

-Parking at the Meijer Sports Complex cost is $5
+Parking at the Meijer Sports Complex, cost is $5

 Note: Parking is NOT available at the Miracle League Field.
 The lot will not be open to athletes and spectators.